Who We Are

 Currently Chair of Medicine at St Vincent’s Hospital, Professor Cook specialises in the treatment of epilepsy; his previous role was also at St Vincent’s as Professor and Director of Neurology.
 He is recognised internationally for his expertise in epilepsy management, particularly imaging and surgical planning.

 Christine is currently Executive Officer of the Chronic Illness Alliance Inc., a peak body representing more than 50 consumer and advocacy organisations for people with chronic illness.
 In this role, she works collaboratively with a number of organisations, government departments and universities, to further the Alliance’s aims of improving the lives of people with chronic illness.

-Kate Marshall is a partner with the commercial law firm KL Gates.
+Kate Marshall is a partner in the KPMG law practice.
 She has an LLB and B.Juris from Monash University and a Graduate Diploma (IP) from Melbourne University.
 Kate has a son who has recently been diagnosed with juvenile myoclonic epilepsy.

 Andrew Macmillan is a Director of Jellis Craig and sits on the committees of the Very Special Kids Foundation, the Jellis Craig Foundation and the Epilepsy Foundation.
 Andrew is a passionate contributor to these Foundations and over the past four years has personally been involved in raising funds by taking part in events such as the Chain Reaction bike ride.
 Andrew is married with two children and has a personal involvement with epilepsy.